FelipeQueFez/FelipeQueFez/README.md

 <br/>

 - I am Felipe Augusto and I make youtube videos: [FelipeQueFez](https://www.youtube.com/channel/UCcSBSVYhCgspV5-oQ24T5ow)!
 My goal is to help people learn how to code in an entertaining way.
-- I have worked with Flutter and Dart since 2018 and I am now a Flutter at Code Factory.
+- I have worked with Flutter and Dart since 2018 and I am now a Flutter Developer at Code Factory.

 <p align="center">
   <a href="https://github.com/FelipeQueFez">